 How much is it ?

-Pricing is based on adjustment, this is charged at £48 for front adjusted, same for rear.
+We charge £96 for alignment however sometimes we run special offers – do ask!
 If we can’t adjust or it isn’t needed an £24 assessment fee applies

 What is included?